supercobra/bamzooka_docker/README.md

 #### `/shared`

-Placeholder spot for shared volumes with various Discourse containers.
+Placeholder spot for shared volumes with various Bamzooka containers.
 You may elect to store certain persistent information outside of a container, in our case we keep various logfiles and upload directory outside.
 This allows you to rebuild containers easily without losing important information.
 Keeping uploads outside of the container allows you to share them between multiple web instances.

 #### `/templates`